Puglia Gay Travel

-Although Gallipoli is the hub of Puglia’s gay summer scene, most visitors tour around the popular gay nude beaches as well as the historic areas such as Lecce, the iconic Polignano a Mare and Alberobello, Ostuni.
-And Monopoli.
+Although Gallipoli is the hub of Puglia’s gay summer scene, most visitors tour around the popular gay nude beaches as well as historic areas such as Lecce, the iconic Polignano a Mare and Alberobello, Ostuni, and Monopoli.

 Overall, staying in more than one location during your trip strikes a good balance.
 One for the surf, the other for the turf!

-If you are travelling around our region then any of the Valle d’Itria’s main towns, will make a perfect, picturesque base, especially Ostuni, Cisternino and Locorotondo.
+If you are traveling around our region then any of the Valle d’Itria’s main towns will make a perfect, picturesque base, especially Ostuni, Cisternino, and Locorotondo.
 One exception is the overly touristic town of Alberobello.

-If you choose to stay in Salento, where you find Gallipoli, Lecce and Otranto, be sure to head south to visit lesser known spots.
-Santa Cesarea Terme, Castro (the original) and one of our very favorite destinations in Puglia, Santa Maria di Leuca, are here.
+If you choose to stay in Salento, (where you find Gallipoli, Lecce, and Otranto), be sure to head south to visit lesser-known spots.
+Santa Cesarea Terme, Castro (the original), and one of our favorite destinations in Puglia, Santa Maria di Leuca, are here.

-Because stopping and taking diversions en route is recommended, here are our suggestions to inspire you – Bitesize Puglia #1, including a visit to the rather splendid and stylish cocktail bar co-owned by British actor Dame Helen Mirren who has a summer home nearby.
+Because stopping and taking diversions en route is recommended, here are some inspiring suggestions – Bitesize Puglia #1, including a visit to the rather splendid and stylish cocktail bar co-owned by British actor Dame Helen Mirren who has a summer home nearby.

-While there is plenty to do and see around Gargano, it does feel out of the way if you are looking for a base to explore the rest of Puglia from.
+While Gargano has plenty to do and see, it does feel out of the way if you are looking for a base to explore the rest of Puglia from.
 But in common with Salento it does have some of the finest beaches our region has to offer, including its own gay beaches.